SkoolNotes/Taproot/2020MATH401/KBe20math401retEasy4.md

 So we know from earlier that $-1 \le sin\frac{\pi}{x} \le 1$ and like taking a psotivie numebr to a power is not gonn make it negative so like $e^{sin\frac{\pi}{x}}$ is gonna be more den $0$

-oh and also because the sin power thingjust makes it fluctuate we can prolly ignore that entire term and just try $\sqrt{x}$ except sike it's too low
+oh and also because the sin power thingjust makes it fluctuate
+- we can prolly ignore that entire term and just try $\sqrt{x}$

+except sike it's too low it needs to be bigger

-- well guess god strats always win maybe just multpily by $e$ liek $\sqrt{x}e$ s thanks for coming to my ted talk
+- well guess god strats always win maybe just multpily by $e$ liek $\sqrt{x}e$ s

+great so now we have an upper bound

+thanks for coming to my ted talk

 ---